 Netfabb Basic is a free STL viewer which can open your 3D files and diagnose inverted normals/faces and bad edges.
 A Netfabb Basic video tutorial is available here and it's also installed on the PCs in the Self-Service area of PrintFX.
 It can also be downloaded at http://www.netfabb.com/downloadcenter.php?basic=1

-Use of the 3D Printer is $7/cubic inch.
+Use of the Stratasys uPrint SE" 3D Printer is $7/cubic inch.
 "FormLabs Form 1 Plus" is $0.35/ml.
 "MakerBot Replicator II 5th Generation" is $0.25/g.
 You are responsible for paying for all build and support material.
 When dropping off your job, you must indicate on the order form whether you would like to be called with a cost estimate prior to printing your model.
 All jobs must be paid for with your FIT ID card before the job is released.

 Procedures & Policies

 - All work must be setup according to our file prep guidelines.
 We will not correct any files that are setup incorrectly.
 They will be returned for correction.

 - Turnaround time for full-service printing (uPrint and Form1+) will vary and is subject to change.
 Self-service MakerBots are available on a first-come, first-serve basis.
 All jobs must be paid for with your FIT ID card before the job is released.

 - For both Full and self service 3D printing, please come to the PrintFX service desk in Pomerantz D529A to complete a 3D Printing Order Form.

 Detailed 3D Printing Guide